-Within months of the pandemic reaching Europe, we started to hear reports that Covid-19 was leaving some people struggling with long-term fatigue and other problems.
+Within months of the pandemic reaching Europe, reports emerged that Covid-19 was leaving some people struggling with long-term fatigue and other problems.

-In May 2020, an Italian doctor, Dr Elisa Perego, described her own long-term symptoms and coined the term long COVID.
-Three months later, the description was adopted by the World Health Organization (WHO).
+In May 2020, an Italian doctor, Dr Elisa Perego, described her own symptoms and coined the term ‘long Covid’.
+3 months later, the description was adopted by the World Health Organization (WHO).

 Here’s a snapshot of what we know so far.

-‘Covid-19 is also to be considered a systemic disease, not only a respiratory disease, even though the virus enters the body through the respiratory system,’ says Dr Annette Alaeus, Livi’s infectious diseases specialist.
+‘Covid-19 is considered to be a systemic disease, not just a respiratory disease, even though the virus enters the body through the respiratory system,’ says Dr Annette Alaeus, a Livi medical doctor and infectious disease specialist.

-‘This systemic involvement is probably immune-related and, of course, different people react in different ways to the infection.’
+‘This systemic involvement is probably immune-related and different individuals react in different ways to the infection.’

 Who is at most risk?

-People are also more likely to suffer if they have conditions like:
+Long Covid can affect anyone, but people are more likely to suffer if they have conditions like: